-There’s a reason generations of women have been getting dressed with jewelry last, as a finishing touch!
+There’s a reason generations of women have been getting dressed with jewellery last, as a finishing touch!
 Lotions, cosmetics, hair spray and hair products will accelerate tarnishing so make sure you avoid contact.

-It’s also a good idea to remove silver jewelry when doing household chores.
+It’s also a good idea to remove silver jewellery when doing household chores.
 Contact with household chemicals, perspiration, rubber, and chlorinated will cause corrosion and tarnish.

 We suggest taking your silver beauties to a professional silver cleaner if the tarnish is severe.
 Very old, fragile, or valuable pieces should also be cleaned by a professional.
-Contact us at email@example.com to make your SOL goodies as new or suggest a silversmith near you.
+Contact us at firstname.lastname@example.org to make your SOL jewellery as new.

 Light tarnish can easily be removed with a soft toothbrush and a hand sanitiser.
 Apply a few drops of hand sanitiser to your filigree jewellery and then brush gently with a soft toothbrush

 Rinse with warm water and let them dry well before wearing or storing again.